paul-norman/go-template-manager/README.md

 }
 ```

-It is not currently possible to return errors from functions, so any errors are output directly to STDOUT.

-If a function receives invalid input, it will stop execution of the entire template at the point that the error occurs, so it's important to write flexible functions, or be careful as to where they are called.
+In the `text/template` system, if a function receives invalid input, it will stop execution of the entire template at the point that the error occurs, so it's important to write flexible functions, or be careful as to how / where they are called.

 It might be safer to rewrite the above test function (`add()`) using the `reflect` package (used throughout `text/templates`) to allow for type checking and sensible return values for unsupported types *(e.g. do nothing, or return 0)*.